gkwa/halfsl500/README.md

 2. Create new organizational secret:
    - Name: `WORKFLOW_TOKEN`
-   - Value: (paste your token that has format similar to this: `ghp_npXyyg50n1taucGKq1YGLvrEChfzz71Hnl32`)
+   - Value: (paste your token that has format similar to `ghp_npXyyg50n1taucGKq1YGLvrEChfzz71Hnl32`)

 ### 3. Configure GitHub Actions